The Critical Importance of Reading

 Book Reviewing Journals & Websites

-I use a range of reviewing journals when I am selecting books for the libraries in school.
+We use a range of reviewing journals when selecting resources for the libraries in school.
 These are trusted and authoritative sources where the needs of the young reader are the focus and chief priority, and not the number of sales of particular titles.
 Supermarkets can be great places to buy a book, especially when you are busy, but do be aware that you will only see a very small range of the thousands of books published every year for children and young people, and often a very limited range of popular authors.
 These resources will help to broaden your knowledge of all that is available, and the current and popular trends within this field.

 Easy to read, comprehensive and independent, it has been informing those who work with children and their families for over 38 years.
 Reviewers include children’s librarians, classroom teachers and expert critics from education and the literary world.